jef/conventional-commits-pr-action/README.md

 | Default value | `true` |
 |---------------|--------|

+> [!NOTE]
-**Note**: commenting in the pull request conversation requires that the token is configured with the `pull-requests` permission.
+> Commenting in the pull request conversation requires that the token is configured with the `pull-requests` permission.

 ### `token`